Kill All CEOs

 • Other Providers

-Mailbox, Mailfence, and Posteo are some other privacy-friendly services that are not as sophisticated as Proton and Tuta and also don't have free tiers and aren't open source.
+Mailbox, Mailfence, and Posteo are some other privacy-friendly services that are not as sophisticated as Proton and Tuta, they don't have free tiers and aren't open source.
 You will probably need to use Mailvelope or Thunderbird for better protection.
-I'm not linking them because I'm not actually recommending any, I'm just letting you know in case you are looking for more options.
+I'm not linking these email services because I'm not actually recommending any, I'm just letting you know in case you are looking for more options.

 Still on "not as sophisticated," which means they are not natively using Zero-Knowledge Encryption or E2EE (so you need Mailvelope or Thunderbird as well), but that will double down on their privacy and security ethics, you might also want to check Disroot Email, and depending on your ideological inclination, autistici.org, and the even more private, RiseUp.Net.